Food Delivery Insurance

 Though your insurance company isn’t going to make much of a differentiation between a pizza delivery or one for Chinese food, it will offer a different food delivery insurance cost to that of a taxi driver or package courier – all of whom still require class 3 business use insurance.

-So, while there’s no difference between hot food and cold, or kebab and curry, it is still beneficial to be as clear as you can be when describing your work needs to your provider.
+So, while there’s no difference between hot food and cold, or kebab and curry, it is still beneficial to be as clear as you can be when describing your work needs to your insurance provider.

 Do I need public liability insurance?